-The Land Subsidence Committee met in March 2013.
-Watermaster staff and consultants provided an update on the ongoing monitoring and testing program in the MZ-1 Managed Area, on the ASR pilot test at Chino Hills Well 16, and on the recent data collected from the newly-installed extensometer at the Chino Creek Well Field.
-In addition, the Committee prepared a scope of work and cost-estimate for the program for fiscal year 2013/14.
+The Land Subsidence Committee (LSC) met in October 2013.
+Watermaster staff and consultants provided an update on the ongoing monitoring and testing program in the MZ-1 Managed Area, and on the ASR pilot test at Chino Hills Well 16.
+Watermaster staff and consultants presented the draft 2012 Annual Report of the Land Subsidence Committee for review.
+The final 2012 Annual Report was filed with the Court in December 2013.